-- 16.1 Applications for new domestic animal and livestock uses should be limited in wildlife corridors/habitat areas. as identified on Map 06: Environmental Areas and Map 07: Wildlife Corridors, to avoid conflict with the passage of wildlife. - 16.2 Where development proposes trails and pathways within identified wildlife corridors/habitat, these should be located on one side of an identified wildlife corridor. rather than being positioned in the centre of the corridor/habitat. to minimize human conflict with wildlife. - a) Vegetation and other natural materials should be incorporated into developments to visually separate human use areas from wildlife areas and to provide overhead cover. - 16.3 Local plans should identify policies on the strategic use of fencing within development proposals to reduce obstructions to wildlife movement, but to also limit road collisions.
+- Development Permit Aapplications for new 14.1 domestic animal and livestock uses should be limited in wildlife corridors/habitat areas, as identified on Map 06: Environmental Areas and Map 07: Wildlife Corridors, to avoid conflict with the passage of wildlife. - 14.2 Where development proposes trails and pathways within identified wildlife corridors/habitat, these should be located on one side of an identified wildlife corridor, rather than being positioned in the centre of the corridor/habitat, to minimize human conflict with wildlife. - a) Vegetation and other natural materials should be incorporated into developments to visually separate human use areas from wildlife areas and to provide overhead cover. - b) Proposed development of trails and pathways shall be planned in collaboration with the County to minimize interference with identified wildlife corridors/habitat. - Local plans should identify policies on the 14.3 strategic use of fencing within development proposals to reduce obstructions to wildlife movement, but to also limit road collisions.